ricardonrcu/HVcMO/README.md

 # Licence

-The extensions of HVcMO with respect to HillVallEA are available under the same GNU General Public License v3.0.
+The extensions of HVcMO with respect to HillVallEA are available here under the same GNU General Public License v3.0.